mstocco/mariostoc.co/content/traininglog/20230205-challenge2023-20weeksout.md

 further but my weather window was closing fast.
 I picked up the pace for the final 5 minutes to get home before the rain.

-The balance of the evening was on the trainer, pedalling easy an exploring the next kilometres of the Roth bike course.
+The balance of the evening was on the trainer, pedalling _"easish"_ and exploring the next 19 kilometres of the Roth bike course.

-Best thing about today is that my cough is (might be) getting better.
+From _Untermässing_, it is net uphill going north parallelling the _Autobahn_ and a kicker of a hill before leaving the _Naturpark Altmühltal_ section.
+The road will be fast through _Eysölden_ to the village of _Zell_.

 ![BIke](/assets/jpg/bike-20230207.jpeg)

+One good thing about today is that my cough is (might be) getting better.
 <!---->
 ## WEDNESDAY FEB 8 🌤
 Sleep **4** | Fatigue **3** | Stress **3** | Soreness **4**